valerkahere/SmartWaterQualityMonitoringSystem/README.md

 See the [*Reports*](https://github.com/Valeryschka/ArduinoWaterQualitySystem/tree/Reports) on the project.

-See the [*individual reports*](https://github.com/Valeryschka/ArduinoWaterQualitySystem/tree/IndividualReports ) on the project.
+See the [*Individual Reports*](https://github.com/Valeryschka/ArduinoWaterQualitySystem/tree/IndividualReports ) on the project.

-Access [*code samples*](https://github.com/Valeryschka/ArduinoWaterQualitySystem/tree/Arduino-Code) for the project.
+Access [*Code Samples*](https://github.com/Valeryschka/ArduinoWaterQualitySystem/tree/Arduino-Code) for the project.